Optional

 Because listeners are managed using an internal array, calling this will

-change the position indices of any listener registered after the
+change the position indices of any listener registered

-listener being removed.
-This will not impact the order in which listeners
+after the listener being removed.
+This will not impact the

-are called, but it means that any copies of the listener array as returned
+order in which listeners are called, but it means that any copies of the

-by the emitter.listeners()
+emitter.listeners()

 method will need to be recreated.